 Stage 4: The court process

 The court process can be unpredictable and lengthy – it may take months or years.
 It can also be daunting, frustrating and upsetting.
 It may also impact your family and friends.
 There is support available to you.
-Every case is unique, so your experience might look different to other people’s experience.
+Every case is unique, so your experience might seem different to someone else's experience.

 Different people in the court process